deresegetachew/quote-copilot/README.md

 4. 🌐 Submit External RFQ (via Temporal)

-- Publish request to multiple platforms (e.g. PartsBase, ILS)
+- Publish request to multiple platforms (e.g. madeinchina.com)
 - Store RFQ state per tenant/request
 - Wait up to 72h (poll or webhook)
 - Automatically resume once responses are in
 - followup if no response or send new RFQ, and flag for human in the loop

-5. 🧠 Analyze RFQ Offers
+1. 🧠 Analyze RFQ Offers

 - Use LLM or logic to compare offers
 - Sort by:
   - Certifications (EASA, FAA, etc.)
   - Price
   - Delivery time
+- in the future this can be based on rules defined per tenant / product

 6. 🧾 Generate the Quote

-- Compose a client-facing quote using LLM prompt
+   - Compose a client-facing quote message using LLM prompt
      - Style, tone, and content customizable per tenant

 7. 📬 Send Quote & Await Response

    - Wait (via Temporal) for:
      - Approval
      - Clarification
      - Change request
      - If clarification → loop back to parsing with context

 8. ✅ Confirm & Finalize Order

     - Once approved:
       - Trigger PO creation
       - Notify supplier
       - Update internal systems

 ---